Phrynomantis microps: Enemies

 Once an adult, Phrynomantis microps has a unique way of avoiding predation during daylight.
 Many Phrynomantis microps take up residence in nests of large ants or termites.
 These large ants, including the specie Paltothyreus tarsatus and Megaponera foetens, are extremely aggressive and capable of both biting and stinging.
-There stings are enough to greatly injure or kill frogs.
-Despite the ants’ territoriality, Phrynomantis microps are able to live within the burrows and never suffer a single sting and only the occasional bite.
+Their stings are enough to greatly injure or kill frogs.
+Despite the ants' territoriality, Phrynomantis microps are able to live within the burrows and never suffer a single sting and only the occasional bite.
 That is thanks to the peptide secretion they produce on their skin.

 When entering a burrow or triggering aggression from the ants, Phrynomantis microps crouch their bodies and cover their heads with their forelegs, raising their posterior upwards.
 This posture is a common defense against predation in other frog species, and uses the markings on the frogs posterior to mimic the head of a larger animal.
 Thus it is likely not a specific adaptation towards the ants.
-Remaining still does allow the ants to antennate and explore the frog’s body.
+Remaining still does allow the ants to antennate and explore the frog's body.
 The ants quickly rub their antennae against their forelegs, indicating the secretion is likely toxic to the ants.
 Termites bathed in water that Phrynomantis microps had bathed in shortly before also inhibited any aggressive behavior from the ants, despite being their favorite prey.